LITUATUI/M3UPT/README.md

 # 📺M3UPT🇵🇹

-M3U playlist of TV channels and radio stations in Portuguese.
+M3U playlist of TV channels and radio stations in Portuguese optimized for Kodi.
 Public and official streams only.

 ## 📺 Main Portuguese TV channels 🇵🇹